railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

 In File Explorer or Finder, drag and drop "railsbridgevm-2016-06.box" from your Downloads folder to your new `railsbridge` folder.

-### If You're Using a USB Drive at the Workshop

-Drag the `railsbridge` folder from the USB drive to your desktop.

 ## Set up the virtual machine